Complaints about rental providers and agents

 - Coming into your home without giving you notice that meets the requirements of the law, such as being in writing, or having a reason for entering that is allowed under the law [section 91A]

-- Asking you to pay a fee to get consent for you to assign (transfer) your rental agreement to someone else so that they can move in [section 84]
+- Asking you to pay a fee to get consent for you to assign (transfer) your lease to someone else so that they can move in [section 84]

-For more information see our pages Utility charges, Privacy and entry and Lease transfers and subletting.
+For more information, see our pages on utility charges, privacy and entry and lease transfers and subletting.

 Renter database offences

-Renter databases are run by private companies which collect information about tenants and make it available to landlords, real estate agents and renters, usually for a fee.
+Renter databases are run by private companies that collect information about tenants and make it available to landlords, agents and renters, usually for a fee.

-It is an offence for the rental provider or agent to:
+It is an offence for the landlord or agent to:

 - List you on a database without giving you a copy of the information and an opportunity to object [section 439F]